 - it requires the presence of

-- signs of lower motor neurone (LMN) degeneration by clinical, electrophysiological or neuropathologic examination
+- signs of lower motor neuron (LMN) degeneration by clinical, electrophysiological or neuropathologic examination

-- signs of upper motor neurone (UMN) degeneration by clinical examination
+- signs of upper motor neuron (UMN) degeneration by clinical examination

 - progressive spread of signs within a region or to other regions